Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 **Additional note:** For data generated at Dartmouth, since much of the data in the Genomics core is generated using an **Illumina NextSeq**, we also often use the `--nextseq-trim` option in cutadapt.

-This option works in a similar way to the quality threshold option `-q` BUT ignores Q-scores for stretches of G bases, as some Illumina instruments, such as the NextSeq, generate strings of Gs when when the sequencer 'falls off' the end of a fragment and dark cycles occur, and therefore provides more appropriate quality trimming for data generated on these instruments.
+This option works in a similar way to the quality threshold option `-q` BUT ignores Q-scores for stretches of G bases, as some Illumina instruments, such as the NextSeq, generate strings of Gs when the sequencer 'falls off' the end of a fragment and dark cycles occur, and therefore provides more appropriate quality trimming for data generated on these instruments.